Foreign relations of Mauritania: Claims to Western Sahara territory

-In 1976, Mauritania annexed a third of the then Spanish Sahara following Spain's withdrawal from the region.
+In 1976, Mauritania officially annexed a third of the then Spanish Sahara following Spain's withdrawal from the region.
 Algeria and Morocco responded by withdrawing their ambassadors from Mauritania; additionally, the rebel Polisario group began a guerilla war against both Mauritania and Morocco.

-Mauritania withdrew its claims and recognized the Sahrawi Arab Democratic Republic (SADR) as the territory's sovereign government in 1979, although this allowed Morocco to take control of the SADR.
+Mauritania withdrew its claims and recognized the Sahrawi Arab Democratic Republic (SADR) as the territory's sovereign government in 1980, although this allowed Morocco to take control of the SADR.
 Mauritania has since declared neutrality in the dispute, seeking a peaceful and expedient end to the conflict, while its diplomatic relations with Algeria and Morocco have resumed.

 African Union membership

 Mauritania joined the African Union (AU) in 1963.
 Following a military coup d'état in 2005, Mauritania's membership was suspended "until the restoration of constitutional order in the country".
 This left Mauritania diplomatically isolated within Africa, as it became the only country on the continent except Morocco without full membership in the AU.

 In March 2007 democratic rule was restored in Mauritania, with presidential elections declared "free and fair" by international observers.
 However, its membership was suspended again following the 2008 coup.